Ayush7433/Expense-Tracker/PROJECT.md

 5. **State Update**: The client stores the JWT and updates the Redux state (`authSlice`), then redirects to the Dashboard.
 6. **Data Fetching**: Protected routes (Dashboard/Expenses/Budgets) dispatch API calls to fetch data, attaching the JWT in the `Authorization` header.
 7. **Data Display**: React components render the data, and charts (`recharts`) visualize server-aggregated statistics, with theme-aware colors for gridlines, axes, and tooltips.
+8. **Adding an Expense (AI-assisted)**: Clicking "Add Expense" opens the Quick Add modal.
+The user describes the expense in plain text; it's sent to `/api/ai/parse-expense`, parsed and sanitized server-side, and the result opens pre-filled in the standard expense form (flagged as AI-parsed) for review — or the user can bypass this entirely via "Enter manually instead" for a blank form.
-8. **Adding/Editing an Expense**: Before the expense is saved, the client checks projected spend against the relevant category and overall budgets for that expense's month.
+9. **Adding/Editing an Expense (validation)**: Regardless of entry path, before the expense is saved, the client checks projected spend against the relevant category and overall budgets for that expense's month.
 If it would exceed a limit, the user sees an inline warning and must confirm "Save Anyway" before the API call is made; a distinct toast confirms an over-budget save.
-9. **Budget Tracking**: On the Budgets page, users set/edit per-category or overall limits for any month (past, current, or future) via a modal form; `BudgetOverview` renders color-coded progress cards, refetched whenever the selected month changes or an expense affecting that month is created/updated/deleted.
+10. **Budget Tracking**: On the Budgets page, users set/edit per-category or overall limits for any month (past, current, or future) via a modal form; `BudgetOverview` renders color-coded progress cards, refetched whenever the selected month changes or an expense affecting that month is created/updated/deleted.
-10. **Exporting Data**: From the Expenses page, the user picks a scope (all expenses or the current filtered view) and a format (CSV or PDF).
+11. **Exporting Data**: From the Expenses page, the user picks a scope (all expenses or the current filtered view) and a format (CSV or PDF).
 CSV is streamed directly from the server; PDF is assembled client-side from the same export endpoint's JSON response plus a budget-status lookup for the relevant month.
-11. **Avatar Upload**: User selects an image on the Profile page → Multer receives the file buffer → `imageKitService` uploads it to ImageKit → the returned CDN URL is saved to the User document in MongoDB → Redux state is updated via `updateUser` → Navbar avatar re-renders immediately.
+12. **Avatar Upload**: User selects an image on the Profile page → Multer receives the file buffer → `imageKitService` uploads it to ImageKit → the returned CDN URL is saved to the User document in MongoDB → Redux state is updated via `updateUser` → Navbar avatar re-renders immediately.

 ## Data Models